jasonhemann/21FA-CS3800/_hw/homework9.md

 **Your Tasks**

 * Write a file `basic-program-interactions.trm` containing a 1#
-  program to write the aforementioned data to the appropriate registers, with all other registers empty.
+  program to halt with the aforementioned data written to the appropriate registers, with all other registers empty.

 Your solution will be tested as follows: